danieltan1517/teh_tarik/README.md

 This programming language is named after Teh Tarik, which is the national drink of Malaysia.

+You may either install Rust on your personal computer or use the Rust compiler provided on the school server.

 To use Rust on the UC Riverside School Server, you can do:
 ```
 ssh your_net_id@cs152.cs.ucr.edu